Textile

 Frieze

-Frieze is a coarse woollen cloth with a nap on one side, that was raised by scrubbing it to raise curls of fibre (French: fris?).
-In the 19th century rough cheap frieze was made of wool mixed with shoddy (see Shoddy).
+Frieze is a coarse woollen cloth with a nap on one side, raised by scrubbing to create curls of fiber (French: frisé).
+In the 19th century, rough, cheap frieze was often made of wool mixed with shoddy (recycled wool). (see Shoddy).

 Some more terms: